samth3goat/esp32-yolo-tracking-turret/README.md

 Some issues encountered during development:

--Training a custom YOLO model that could reliably identify the target while minimizing false detections.
+- Training a custom YOLO model that could reliably identify the target while minimizing false detections.
--Balancing tracking accuracy and responsiveness to maintain smooth real-time performance.
+- Balancing tracking accuracy and responsiveness to maintain smooth real-time performance.
--Establishing reliable serial communication between Python and the ESP32.
+- Establishing reliable serial communication between Python and the ESP32.
--Providing sufficient power for servo motors without causing instability or stalling.
+- Providing sufficient power for servo motors without causing instability or stalling.
--Tuning the tracking controller to reduce oscillation and improve target lock.
+- Tuning the tracking controller to reduce oscillation and improve target lock.

 ---